wjdavis90/Omics_lab_server/tutorials/2021_Bio_Info_Bootcamp/Unix_in_a_nutshell/create_manipulate_files.md

 ```bash
 cat example_data.txt | cut -f 2 | sort | uniq -c
 ```
 Here `cut` cuts the dataset to only the column we want.
 We specify the column by its number using the `-f` flag.
 Another flag to be aware of with `cut` is `-d`, which tells `cut` what character separates the columns.
 By default it is tab.
-With `|` we route the stout into the next command `sort`, which arranges everything in alphabetical order.
+With `|` we route the stout into the next command `sort`, which arranges everything in lexicographical order (default).
 We pipe that stout into `uniq` that reduces the data to just unique values, and the `-c` flag tells `uniq` that we want a count of how many times each value appears.
 This is what we should get.
 ```bash
  6 F
  1 female